jeffmikels/ProPresenter-API/README.md

 EXPECTED RESPONSE:

-Same response as `requestPresentation`
+Same response as `requestPresentation` except this response will include `presentationPath` as a field at the root level of the response.

-* NOTE: This action only works if there is an *active slide*.
+* NOTE: This action only seems to work if there is an *active slide*.
 When ProPresenter starts, no slide is marked active, so this action *returns nothing until a slide has been triggered*.

 ### Get Index of Current Slide